babbel/grumlin/README.md

 method will return profiling data of the results.

+##### Middlewares

+Middlewares can be used to perform certain actions before and after every query made by `Grumlin`.
+It can be useful for measuring query execution time or performing some modification or validation to the query before it reaches the server or modify the response before client gets it.

+See [doc/middlewares.md](doc/middlewares.md) for more info and examples.

 #### Transactions

 Since 0.22.0 `Grumlin` supports transactions when working with providers that supports them: